Nampv0903/Nampv0903/README.md

 </p>

-I am currently a 3rd year student at Tan Trao University in Vietnam.
-I am researching in the field of Computer Science, artificial intelligence and computer vision.
+I am a recent graduate in Information Technology from Tan Trao University.
+Currently, I am preparing to pursue a PhD program at the University of Engineering and Technology, Vietnam National University, Hanoi (VNU-UET).

 **View my resume [here].**